Trump's Justice Department Just Made It Easier For Cops To Take People's Stuff

 Rosenstein wouldn’t say whether revisions were under consideration before Trump’s February meeting with law enforcement officials, in which Trump seemed to endorse asset forfeiture as soon as he was informed what it was.
 Trump had a “common sense reaction” when informed about asset forfeiture, Rosenstein said.

 Law enforcement officials often claim civil forfeiture is an important crime-fighting tool that gives them the power to home in on the proceeds of criminal activity, even when they may not have direct proof that an individual has committed a crime.
+When police officers pull over a car and find a large sum of cash that they suspect is related to drugs, for example, they can take the money even if there are no drugs in the car and even though carrying cash is not illegal in itself.

-But civil liberties advocates say the practice threatens property rights and leads police to pursue law enforcement activity that is most likely to provide them with revenue.
+But civil liberties advocates say the practice threatens due process and property rights.
+And they claim it encourages police to pursue law enforcement activity that is most likely to provide them with revenue, pointing to instances of police departments using forfeiture proceeds to pay for equipment like cruisers, weapons or even margarita machines.

-The federal government uses civil forfeiture to great financial effect.
+Rosenstein pushed back against the idea that civil forfeiture presents law enforcement with a perverse incentive.

+“Law enforcement agencies are motivated by the goal of reducing crime,” he said.
+“If they’re buying margarita machines, you can make that argument.
+But I think that if you look at the volume of forfeitures and the money and property that is seized, a very small proportion of those cases are cases that implicate those kind of concerns.”

+The federal government and law enforcement use civil forfeiture to great financial effect.
+The Justice Department paid state and local agencies $4.7 billion in forfeiture proceeds from 2000 to 2013, according to a 2015 report by the Institute for Justice, a libertarian public-interest law firm.
+Of that total, just 18 percent resulted from adoptive forfeitures.
+The rest came from seizures made by joint task forces and investigations.
+This system, in which state and local police partner with federal law enforcement agencies and process forfeitures under federal law, has remained largely unchanged in recent years.

+Federal agencies themselves are also heavily reliant on civil forfeiture for revenue.
 The Justice Department inspector general released a report earlier this year finding that the U.S. Drug Enforcement Administration has permanently seized $3.2 billion in cash over the past decade, all from individuals who were never charged with a crime.
 The report called out lax reporting standards, inconsistent policies and other troubling patterns in the process that could “pose potential risks to civil liberties.”

-When Holder reined in adoptive forfeitures in 2015, he said the new policy would ensure that law enforcement could continue taking “the profit out of crime and return assets to victims, while safeguarding civil liberties.”

-In a tweet Monday, Holder accused Sessions of taking “extremist action” by reversing his policy.
+In over half of the 100 cases examined, there was no discernible evidence the seizures advanced law enforcement efforts, the report found.

 The new policies were quickly condemned by many civil liberties advocates.
 Kanya Bennett, legislative counsel for the American Civil Liberties Union, said it was “outrageous” that Sessions wanted to increase the seizure of property from people “who have not been convicted of a crime and are often not given a day in court to reclaim their possessions.”
 She said the changes would be “devastating for all Americans, but especially for communities of color, who are already subjected to unconstitutional violations and over policing.”

-Darpana Sheth, senior attorney for the Institute for Justice, a libertarian public-interest law firm, told HuffPost the move was disheartening.
+Darpana Sheth, senior attorney for the Institute for Justice told HuffPost the move was disheartening.

 “The new forfeiture directive is an assault on private property rights of ordinary Americans, and it seems like everyone but the Justice Department understands the need for forfeiture reform,” Sheth said.

-Sheth emphasized the difference between civil forfeiture and criminal forfeiture, the latter of which allows for state seizures of property to those who are actually charged with a crime.
+Sheth emphasized the difference between civil forfeiture and criminal forfeiture, the latter of which allows the government to take property only after the owner has been convicted of a related crime.

 “Civil forfeiture is inherently abusive, and the only safeguard to protect Americans is to eliminate civil forfeiture altogether,” she added.
 “Attorney General Sessions has said the point is that no criminal should benefit from illegal activity.
 We couldn’t agree more, and that’s exactly the point of criminal forfeiture.”